blocksense-network/noir/formal_verification_docs/src/annotations/pre_and_postconditions.md

 Error: Verification failed!
 ```
 The error occurs because, even though `quadruple` multiplies its argument by `4`, `quadruple` doesn’t publicize this fact to the other functions in the program.
-To do this, we can add postconditions (ensures attributes) to `quadruple` specifying some properties of `quadruple`’s return value.
+To do this, we can add postconditions (`ensures` annotations) to `quadruple` specifying some properties of `quadruple`’s return value.
 In Noir FV, the return value is referred with the variable name `result`:
 ```rust,ignore
 #[requires(-32 <= x1 & x1 < 32)]
 #[ensures(result == 4 * x1)]